jmviz/experiencer/README.md

 # experiencer

 Simultaneously play music, spoken word, and video or images.

 TODO:
 * Metadata
-* Filter button

 To run it on a local server, enter experiencer directory, then, with python 3 installed: